-During his run for the White House in 2000, Al Gore was interviewed by Physics Today about his views on global warming.
-Among other things, he said that one of the likely consequences of the increase in global temperature predicted by the climate models then in vogue would be "expanded geographic ranges for diseases like malaria and dengue fever."
-We contended at that time that he was wrong on this point (see our Editorial of 11 Oct 2000), and subsequent research has continued to suggest the same.
+During his failed run for the Presidency of the United States at the turn of the last century, Al Gore was interviewed by Physics Today about his views on global warming.
+Among other things, he said that one of the likely consequences of the increase in global temperature predicted by climate models then in vogue would be "expanded geographic ranges for diseases like malaria and dengue fever."
+Subsequently, in our Editorial of 11 Oct 2000, we contended that Gore was wrong on this point; and subsequent research -- which we summarize below for the case of dengue fever -- has continued to confirm our contention.

-In a major review of mosquito-borne diseases by one of the world's premier authorities on the subject, Reiter (2001) analyzed the history of malaria and dengue fever in an attempt to determine if the incidence and range of influence of these diseases would indeed increase in response to CO2-induced global warming, as claimed by Gore and others.
+In a major review of mosquito-borne diseases by one of the world's premier authorities on the subject, Reiter (2001) analyzed the history of malaria and dengue fever in an attempt to determine if the incidence and range of influence of these diseases would indeed increase in response to CO2-induced global warming.
 This review indicated that the natural history of these vector-borne diseases is highly complex, and that the interplay of climate, ecology, vector biology and a number of other factors defies definition by the simplistic analyses utilized in models that generate predictions of future geographical changes in these diseases under various global warming scenarios.

 That there has, in fact, been a resurgence of these diseases in some parts of the world is true; but, as Reiter notes, it is "facile to attribute this resurgence to climate change."
 This he shows to be the case via a number of independent analyses that clearly demonstrate that factors associated with politics, economics and human activity are the principal determinants of the spread of these diseases, which factors he describes as being "much more significant" than climate in promoting disease expansion.
 Consequently, as Reiter concludes, it is inappropriate to use climate-based models to predict the future prevalence of these diseases.